jiaming-jiang/fdh-web/README.md

 ## <a id="section_intro">Introduction</a>
 We're to spatialze the travelogue around Jerusalem.
-In this project, we soft-cluster<sup>1</sup> the users of [BeerAdvocate](https://beeradvocate.com) within a set of predefined categories.
-Based on that, we analyze how attractive the website is for each category over time.
-Additionally, we uncover the trends of these categories and build interesting user personas for the website's administrators.
-By the end, we come up with a few conclusions about what is done right in [BeerAdvocate](https://beeradvocate.com) and what could be improved in order to make the website more attractive to the beer lovers community.
-We also provide a more general result in the form of the conclusion that natural soft-clustering of users can help uncover user groups' behaviors which provides room for improvement in many businesses, including those that heavily rely on recommender systems and providing custom user experiences.
-We have available to us a dataset of [BeerAdvocate](https://beeradvocate.com) data spanning between 1996 and 2017.

 <i><sup>1</sup>natural soft-clustering: this approach is "cluster together users that satisfy a human-interpretable condition" rather than "cluster together users that are similar based on a similarity metric".
 Since one user can satisfy many conditions simultaneously or none at all, any user can belong to any given number of categories including none at all.
 That is what we mean by natural soft-clustering of users.</i>